-If applicable, Pronto will send you a 1099 for the work that you have completed as a Pronto provider.
-You would then file this income as a 1099.
+If applicable, 365 Pronto will send you a form 1099 for the work you have completed as a 365 Pronto provider.
+You would file this income as a form 1099.

-Only technicians have access to the Pronto app to help them navigate through a work order in the field.
-User admins and dispatchers have access to the platform through their preferred web browser on their computers or mobile phones (mobile browser has limited usability compared to computer).
+The 365 Pronto app is exclusively available to technicians to help them navigate through work orders in the field.
+User admins and dispatchers have access to the platform through their preferred web browser on their computers or mobile devices (mobile browsers may have limited usability compared to a desktop web browser).

-The 365 Pronto App can be downloaded in the Apple App Store or in Google Play.
+You can download the 365 Pronto app from the Apple App Store or Google Play.

 If you want to learn more one-on-one with a Pronto team member, feel free to email our Customer Care team at email@example.com or call us at (480) 626-1717.

-Yes, a user is a manager or admin that will be assigned to a specific office.
-They will have a log-in to the system.
-It is important that you do not add your technicians to the users tab.
+Yes.
+A “user” is a manager or admin that will be assigned to a specific office.
+They will have a log-in to the platform, so it is essential that you do not add your technicians to the “Users” tab.

-You must have at least one technician in the system for your profile to be completed.
-(Note: account creation and details must be submitted by a provider admin, the technician will not have log-in credentials until their profile has been submitted by the provider and validated by Pronto).
+You must upload information for at least one technician to complete your profile.
+(Note: A provider admin must submit account creations and details.
+The technician will not have log-in credentials until the provider’s profile has been submitted and validated by 365 Pronto.)

-A Technician can only be validated once, so do not press “request validation” until all of the necessary information has been filled in.
+A technician only can be validated once, so do not request validation until you have filled in all the necessary information has been filled in.

-If you do not have employees, simply check the box at the bottom of the “new insurance” pop up window that states “I declare that my company is legally worker’s compensation insurance exempt.”
+If you do not have employees, simply check the box at the bottom of the “New Insurance” pop-up window that states, “I declare that my company is legally worker’s compensation exempt.”